JPC-AV/JPC_AV_videoQC/README.md

 - Python 3.10 or higher is required.

 ### Installation
-While an automated installation script is in development, users currently need to manually manage dependencies.
 Below are the instructions for setting up a compatible Python environment using Conda, although Conda is optional - any Python 3.10+ environment should be compatible.

 #### Setting Up Conda
 1. **Install Conda:**